What Is A Stepper Motor?

 They are ideal for operations at moderate speeds where motion accuracy is required because their special movement allows for control over the angular position of the rotor without a closed feedback loop (no sensor is required to determine the motor position).
 The simple, open, and accurate open-loop system does not require feedback for accurate movements when used for applications such as assembly-line or packing robots.

 Micro and Small Stepper Motors

-As they are ideal for low power situations where simple but precise movements are required, this is also what makes them so ideal for small applications.
+As they are ideal for low-power situations where simple but precise movements are required, this is also what makes them ideal for small applications.
 They offer good torque for the size and weight and often have quite a long lifespan so they will likely last the lifetime of your small toy or electronic device.